Course Info

 The 50M race will start at DCR Rutland Lond Pond in Rutland, MA.

-For 2021 we are planning on starting the 30M race at Howe State Park in Spencer, MA.
+The 30M race will start at Howe State Park in Spencer, MA.
 This new location will add several miles of trail running while eliminating a second loop inside Douglas State Forest.

 Leg Maps